 GDR Clinics During COVID

-As Global Dental Relief begins the process of reinstating dental clinics globally, I want to share with you the guidelines we will use for the foreseeable future to ensure the safety of our volunteers, trip leaders, and the children we serve.
+As Global Dental Relief continues to navigate operating dental clinics during the pandemic, I want to share with you the guidelines we are using for the foreseeable future to help ensure the safety of our volunteers, trip leaders, and the children we serve.

-At this time, we plan to operate clinics where there is immediate access to first world medical care.
+At this time, we are operating clinics where there is immediate access to first-world medical care.
 Those locations include:

-While we are deeply committed to the children in Nepal, India and Kenya, due to the remote nature of GDR clinic locations, we do not foresee operating clinics in these countries in 2021.
-We are hopeful that we will be able to resume clinics in South Asia and Africa in 2022.
+While we are deeply committed to the children in Nepal and India, due to the remote nature of GDR clinic locations, we do not foresee operating clinics in these countries until the fall of 2022.

-2.)
-GDR will reduce the number of volunteers on each clinic to help ensure the safety of the children we treat.
+- GDR has reduced the number of volunteers on each clinic to help ensure the safety of the children we treat.

-3.)
-Sightseeing activities may be eliminated or reduced to mitigate possible risk. (see your current clinic itinerary for the daily detailed schedule).
+- Sightseeing activities may be eliminated or reduced to mitigate possible risk.
+(See your current clinic itinerary for the daily detailed schedule.)

-3.)
-Patients will remain six feet apart at all times and there will be no congregating in groups outside the clinic.
+- Require patients to remain six feet apart at all times, and there will be no congregating in groups outside the clinic.

-4.)
-There will not be an intake dentist.
+- No intake dentist.
 All dental procedures for the patient will take place in the same chair with the same provider, including oral health education and fluoride varnish application.

-While I realize that some of the guidelines may feel onerous, please keep in mind that our goal is to be able to improve the health of children.
-In order to do that we must ensure that we are doing everything possible to mitigate any risk of spreading the COVID-19 virus.
+GDR’s mission is to be able to improve the health of children.
+In order to do that, we must ensure that we are doing everything possible to mitigate any risk of spreading the COVID-19 virus.

-We looking forward to seeing you somewhere in the world this year!
+We are looking forward to seeing you somewhere in the world very soon!